mfreiholz/Qt-Advanced-Docking-System/doc/ads_qt_marketplace_description.md

 ## Features

-### Docking everywhere - no central widget
+### Docking everywhere - with or without a central widget

-There is no central widget like in the Qt docking system.
+The Advanced Docking System works with or without a central widget.
 You can dock on every border of the main window or you can dock into each dock area - so you are free to dock almost everywhere.

 ![Dropping widgets](https://raw.githubusercontent.com/githubuser0xFFFF/Qt-Advanced-Docking-System/master/doc/preview-dragndrop.png)